enPlace/enPlace/README.md

 <h1 align="center">Hey there!</h1>
  I am a full stack developer who specializes in JavaScript, React, Redux, Webpack, Firebase, MySQL, Node.js, and Express.js.
-I also teach logic at 7Sage and mentor as often as I can.
+I also teach logic classes at 7Sage and mentor as often as I can.
 Take a look at my work and get in touch!